raspberrypilearning/getting-started-with-guis/worksheet.md

 1. Add the `PushButton` widget to your import statement.

-1. Inside the event loop, create a `PushButton` like this:
+1. On the GUI create a `PushButton` like this:

     ```python
     update_text = PushButton(app, command=say_my_name, text="Display my name")